CtrlReturn/CtrlReturn.github.io/_participants/crcdng.md

 ## BIO
 <br>
-crcdng is a transdisciplinary theorist and practitioner with a focus on systems theory, playful design, and posthuman positions.
+Michael Straeubig aka crcdng is a transdisciplinary theorist and practitioner with a focus on systems theory, playful design, and posthuman positions.

 He received a Masters in Computer Science from the University Erlangen-Nuremberg and a PhD on designing playful systems as a Marie Curie Fellow from